 Sister Annie M. Ellis

-During the next 10 years Annie continued to develop intellectually, mastered new subjects, and shared her love of learning “in a generous manner.”
+During the next ten years, Annie continued to develop intellectually, mastered new subjects, and shared her love of learning “in a generous manner.”
 Her performance reviews, published in the town’s annual reports, emphasized the quality of her teaching and her rapport with students.

 By 1891 there were only four children in the South Family so the town eliminated their school as a stand-alone district.
 That year the family petitioned, and received permission for Annie to teach those children privately.
 The next year, however, they would attend the Church Family’s school.
 Now Sister Fannie Fallon would be their teacher, and Annie would leave the classroom to become a weaver and dressmaker for the society.

-Anna M. Ellis died August 3, 1915 in the Shaker community at Enfield, New Hampshire and is buried in the South Family Shaker Cemetery in Enfield.
+Anna M. Ellis died August 3, 1915 in the Shaker community at Enfield, New Hampshire.
+She is buried in the South Family Shaker Cemetery in Enfield.

 Original author: Mary Ann Haagen